cloudfoundry/java-buildpack-system-test/README.md

 ```

 ## Configuration
-The tests are extremely configurable allowing fine-grained control over what applications and services are tested.
+The tests are extremely configurable allowing fine-grained control over what applications are tested.

 ### Application Types:
 * `DISTZIP`